Nastyflav/appli_purbeurre_version_terminal/README.md

 =======BETTER, HEALTHIER, TASTIER=======
 ```
-A random selection of high-quality products is then showed, with their names and their Nova Group grades.
+A random high-quality product is then showed, with its name and its Nova Group grade.
-The user can select one of them to see its details :
+The user can select it to see its details :
 ```
 =======SUBSTITUT SÉLECTIONNÉ=======
 Nom : Coquillettes (Maxi Format)